peachpiecompiler/peachpie-docs/docs/scenarios/beginner/create-nuget.md

   <Content Include="**/*.jpg;**/*.png" />
 </ItemGroup>
 ```
+!!!
+Note

-Note, PHP files are compiled and their content is not copied to the package by default.
-Some functionality may require the PHP file to be physically present within the target project.
-Include such source files that are required the same way as other content files.
+    PHP files are compiled and their content is not copied to the package by default.
+Some functionalities may require the PHP file to be physically present within the target project.
+Include those required source files in the same way as you would any other content files.

 ```xml
 <ItemGroup>